-There was another family: John Warburton and Son of Bollington, who were watch makers.
+There was another family: John Warburton & Son of Bollington, who were also watch makers.
 I have seen an 1897 watch bearing their insignia.
 I am certain this family must be related to those mentioned above but I know nothing about them.
 I am sure the family association with Bollington goes back before 1820 and that they wound clocks for the gentry – I have a clock, dating in part to the seventeenth century, which was given to one of my ancestors by the Lowthers of Shrigley Hall.

 I am interested to learn as much as I can about the Warburton and Lucas families.

 If you can throw more light on this family and its history please contact me, and I will pass the information on to Peter.